CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 <div align="right">&#8226; Only one object at a time</div>
 <div align="right">&#8226;&#8226; Only empty buckets</div>

 ## System Characteristics

-The objects are stored in buckets.
-A bucket is simply a container for objects.
+In Allas, the objects are stored in buckets.
+A bucket is simply a container for data objects.
 These buckets should not be confused with _dockers_, or other containers used for computing.
 A bucket basically acts like a filesystem directory, but you can have only one level of them, so you cannot have buckets within buckets.

 ![Allas projects and buckets](img/allas_projects_and_buckets.PNG) **Figure** Data structure in Allas